ruqing-xu/ruqing-xu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Ruqing Xu (pronounced as "Rou-tine" with a "ching").
+I am Ruqing Xu (Ru is pronounced like ``rou'' in ``routine'' and qing like ``ching'').
 I am a third-year Ph.D. student in the Department of Economics at Cornell University.

 My research is at the intersection of Economics and Computer Science.
-In particular, I study the role of information in decision-making and the best way of designing information to achieve socially optimal outcomes.
+In particular, I study the role of information in decision-making, and how to design systems that incorporate both human and algorithmic assessments.
 I am a member of Cornell's initiative on [Artificial Intelligence, Policy, and Practice](https://aipp.cis.cornell.edu/) (AIPP).

 Prior to Cornell, I completed my undergraduate degree at the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
 I also spent a wonderful year at Yale University via the [Y-VISP](https://yvisp.yale.edu/) program.